tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 * While in review
   * Track subject, status (open/closed) and outcome (issue/non-issue) of important security discussions and provide a link (archive discussion?) to the discussion medium if available.
 Note: Keep it short and simple.
   * Are there any open security discussions?
 Is the risk neglible and can be accepted?
+  * Document and reference security relevant audit and review results.

 This EIP also encourages the proposal of an informational EIP to provide Guidelines for Writing EIP Text on Security Considerations including a description of the Ethereum Threat Model, Common Issues and Examples for writing good text on Security Considerations.